-Should you leave a voice mail when using the telephone to prospect?
-The answer to that question has been debated by sales people since voice mail was invented.
+Should you leave a voicemail when using the telephone to prospect?
+The answer to that question has been debated by sales people since voicemail was invented.
 Recently though, I had a run in with phone scammers and caller ID spoofing.
-The whole experience has led me to believe that leaving a voice mail is now a must for sales professionals.
+The whole experience has led me to believe that scammers now make voicemail a must for sales professionals.

-To preface this, you should know that my view has consistently been, as a sales professional, you should always leave a voice mail.
+To preface this, you should know that my view has consistently been, as a sales professional, if you use the phone as part of a well diversified lead generation program, you should always leave a voicemail.
 I also always believed you should show you are always ready to do business by never screening your calls.
 Recent experience has changed my opinion on that last point, however.

-There are legitimate reasons for reputable telemarketers to change their caller ID display, such as a call centre calling on behalf of multiple clients that need to make it appear that the actual business is calling.
-Unfortunately however, caller ID spoofing is also common practice for telephone scammers to hide their real identities in an attempt to mislead.
+There are legitimate reasons for reputable telemarketers to change their caller ID display.
+For example, a call centre calling on behalf of multiple clients.
+In this case, they need to make it appear that the actual business is calling.
+Unfortunately however, caller ID spoofing is also common practice for telephone scammers.
+They use it to hide their real identities in an attempt to mislead.

 Most of us know that when we receive such a call just to hang up, but when the fake number the scammers choose to display in the caller ID field is an actual live number belonging to an innocent bystander, that person quickly becomes collateral damage of the scam.
 Such was the case with a friend of mine recently.
-After hearing of her being inundated with angry “Stop calling me!” calls, I realized the whole practice makes it even more important for sales professionals to use voice mail, and to learn to use it properly.
+After hearing of her being inundated with angry 'Stop calling me!' calls, I realized something very important.
+The whole practice makes it even more important for sales professionals to use voicemail, and to learn to use it properly.

-If you are still not convinced to always leave a voice mail, check out the case of the $3 million voice mail.
+If you are still not convinced you should always leave a voicemail, check out the case of the $3 million voicemail.

 Remember as Okakura once said, “The art of life lies in a constant readjustment to our surroundings.”